cchoi96/yonghwa/README.md

 # Flick

-Flick is a movie search app built with ReactJS, and uses The Movie Database (TMDb) API to search and display data.
+Flick is a movie search app built with React, and uses The Movie Database (TMDb) API to search and display data.

-See a live demo at: https://musing-wing-5d5506.netlify.com/
+See a live demo at: https://flickmovies.netlify.com

 * New releases section which lists popular movies released within the last month.
 * Search movies by title.